cjohansen/dumdom/Readme.md

 These additional constant arguments are suitable for passing messaging channels, configuration maps, and other utilities that are constant for the lifetime of the rendered element.

+The rendering function can return hiccup-style data or the result of calling component functions.

 The optional opts argument is a map with additional properties: